ianfey/imdb-data-project2/README.md

 The .tsv files provided by IMDb were used as raw data sources and cleaned using an ETL process, and structured into a star schema.
 The star schema referenced a central fact table with key information such as average ratings and votes, along with several dimension tables containing movie metadata, crew information, and biographic data.

-## The Project Also Contains:
-A GitHub repository for version control and collaborative development Documented data model with explanation and diagram Architectural diagram indicating data flow and system participation Clear breakdown of business and functional requirements

-This framework serves as a basis for future homework assignments engaging in more complicated analysis and visualizations of data, using the IMDb dataset as the source of data.